darktable-org/dtdocs/content/darkroom/processing-modules/presets.md

 Both user-defined and internal presets can be viewed and managed from within [preferences > presets](../../../preferences-settings/presets.md).

+If you get a preset file from an external source, such as downloaded from another user, use the Import button at the bottom right of the presets preferences screen.

 ---

 **Note:** If you create a user-defined preset with the same name as a built-in preset, your preset will override the built-in version, which will no longer be accessible.